🌍 Musical journey in music

 • A guided meditation session with Tibetan bowls

-• A collective sound bath to feel the vibratory power in a group
+• A collective sound bath to feel the vibrational power in a group

 🎼 Did you know?